All Episodes

 That's true.

-They also have snow-packing glaciers, which provide a good source of water, you know, unknown quantity, and water is going to be a real problem.
+They also have snowpack and glaciers, which provide a good source of water, you know, unknown quantity.

-And then the other reason is those climates are cold, generally speaking, cold enough so that these bacteria
+So and then the other reason is those climates are cold, generally speaking.

-remain fairly dormant in those environments because I am telling you that bacteriological mutations
+Cold enough so that these bacteria remain fairly dormant in those environments because I am telling you that bacteriological mutations are going to be a real big problem.

-It's nature carrying out bacteriological warfare against us like Mother Nature or the Earth
+It's nature carrying out bacteriological warfare against us, like Mother Nature or the Earth administering antibiotics to itself, antibio.

 And we may be the disease in this case.

-Yeah, it's very close to what the Native Americans believe, that Earth is almost a living entity, and that we have insulted Earth and continue to insult Earth, and in fact you're saying we have insulted Earth to the degree that it's too late.
+Yeah, it's very close to what the Native Americans believe, that Earth is almost a living entity and that we have insulted Earth and continue to insult Earth.

 I think, yes, that's correct.

-I picked it up and it bit me a few times.
+And I picked it up and it bit me a few times.

-I put it in the trunk of my car and it felt really bad for it because it was covered with
+I felt really bad for it because it was covered with ants, small ants.

-And all of a sudden I realized that it knew to land and have those ants eat the lice that
+And all of a sudden I realized that it knew to land and have those ants eat the lice that were attacking it, these mites that were attacking the bird.

-So I actually prevented the pelican from continuing this process and it reminded me of the situation,
+So I actually prevented the pelican from continuing this process.

-the state of affairs vis-a-vis Gaia or Solaris, whatever you want to call Mother Earth.
+And it reminded me of the situation, the state of affairs, vis-a-vis the Gaia or Solaris, whatever you want to call Mother Earth.

-they have predicted big wins
+And chillingly, they have predicted big wins.

-Have you, and I'm sure you've heard some of that, but I wonder, have you consulted with Native Americans?
+And I'm sure you've heard some of that, but I wonder, have you consulted with Native Americans?

-Have you traded any information with them?
+Have you traded any information with them or are you?

 No, never.

-By process of elimination and direct knowledge, because that's what remote viewing is, to ascertain where these winds were coming from.
+It took us a long time by process of elimination and direct knowledge, because that's what remote viewing is, to ascertain where these winds were coming from.

 Is it volcanic activity?